SimonDarksideJ/SimonDarksideJ.github.io.backup/_posts/2012-06-29-intermission-10lets-tax-the-brain.markdown

 ### Proof of concept

-A good thing to implement if you are thinking of adding a major new feature to any game (or app for that matter) is to first proof it on it is own, in a little proof of concept application (rather than spending hours / days rewriting half your game code to get a new feature in only to find you do not like it in the end).&nbsp; Always better to test on it is own and then decide if it is worth the effort.
+A good thing to implement if you are thinking of adding a major new feature to any game (or app for that matter) is to first proof it on it is own, in a little proof of concept application (rather than spending hours / days rewriting half your game code to get a new feature in only to find you do not like it in the end).
+Always better to test on it is own and then decide if it is worth the effort.

 In this case I re-used another proof of concept project that I put together for testing the WP7 touchscreen interface (because i could not initially get it working and needed to know why to fix my game).

-Basically, start a fresh project, copy in any bits you actually need to test with (and only if you really need them, best to start with nothing) and then build your feature in.&nbsp; So as I was building a particle effect system, i copied over the Particle Manager and Pool classes (because I still anted a pool of effects / emitters) from the tutorial project.&nbsp; This meant I used the same or at least similar management code as the tutorial so porting back later would be easy.
+Basically, start a fresh project, copy in any bits you actually need to test with (and only if you really need them, best to start with nothing) and then build your feature in.
+So as I was building a particle effect system, i copied over the Particle Manager and Pool classes (because I still anted a pool of effects / emitters) from the tutorial project.
+This meant I used the same or at least similar management code as the tutorial so porting back later would be easy.

-So copy the ParticleManager.cs and Pool.cs from the engine folder in the tutorial project to your proof of concept project, remember to rename the namespaces at the beginning of each file.&nbsp; Ignore any warnings you get for now.
+So copy the ParticleManager.cs and Pool.cs from the engine folder in the tutorial project to your proof of concept project, remember to rename the namespaces at the beginning of each file.
+Ignore any warnings you get for now.

-Next we need some of the helper classes from Robin’s work.&nbsp; These are two classes which Robin has consumed in his work to help with some of the generation logic, one is the[FastRandom](http://www.codeproject.com/KB/cs/fastrandom.aspx) class written by Colin Green and the other is a Easing function library based on&nbsp; [Robert Penner](http://robertpenner.com/)’s easing equations (easing equations are a bit like [linear interpolations](http://en.wikipedia.org/wiki/Linear_interpolation) except a lot more flexible, a demo of the easing functions can be [found here](http://gizma.com/easing/#quint1)).&nbsp; You can either download the latest source from [Robin on GIThub](http://github.com/debreuil/Swf2XNA) (folders V2DRuntime\particles and V2DRuntime\Tween respectively), or get them from the Codeplex site [here](http://startrooper2dxna.codeplex.com/releases/46712/download/131309 "Fast Random Library on codeplex") and [here](http://startrooper2dxna.codeplex.com/releases/46712/download/131308 "Easing Function library on Codeplex").&nbsp; Just add these two classes to the POC project, again changing the Namespaces appropriately.
+Next we need some of the helper classes from Robin’s work.
+These are two classes which Robin has consumed in his work to help with some of the generation logic, one is the[FastRandom](http://www.codeproject.com/KB/cs/fastrandom) class written by Colin Green and the other is a Easing function library based on  [Robert Penner](http://robertpenner.com/)’s easing equations (easing equations are a bit like [linear interpolations](http://en.wikipedia.org/wiki/Linear_interpolation) except a lot more flexible, a demo of the easing functions can be [found here](http://gizma.com/easing/#quint1)).
+You can either download the latest source from [Robin on GIThub](http://github.com/debreuil/Swf2XNA) (folders V2DRuntime\particles and V2DRuntime\Tween respectively), or get them from the Codeplex site [here](http://startrooper2dxna.codeplex.com/releases/46712/download/131309 "Fast Random Library on codeplex") and [here](http://startrooper2dxna.codeplex.com/releases/46712/download/131308 "Easing Function library on Codeplex").
+Just add these two classes to the POC project, again changing the Namespaces appropriately.

-Right, now we have our framework, lets add the effect generator.&nbsp; Like with the previous particle engine, we have an effect generator template and overloaded classes for the individual effects.&nbsp; This always makes it easier to add new effects without adding masses more code (granted using virtual functions can have a minor performance impact but for the scale of the game we should be fine, remember if you watched [Shawn’s webcast](http://channel9.msdn.com/learn/courses/WP7TrainingKit/WP7XNA/Mix10CL22Video/ "Building A High Performance 3D Game For Windows Phone") from mix, code safely and tune afterwards were you have the biggest problems.&nbsp; Do not try to fix everything at once.&nbsp; KISS!)
+Right, now we have our framework, lets add the effect generator.
+Like with the previous particle engine, we have an effect generator template and overloaded classes for the individual effects.
+This always makes it easier to add new effects without adding masses more code (granted using virtual functions can have a minor performance impact but for the scale of the game we should be fine, remember if you watched [Shawn’s webcast](http://channel9.msdn.com/learn/courses/WP7TrainingKit/WP7XNA/Mix10CL22Video/ "Building A High Performance 3D Game For Windows Phone") from mix, code safely and tune afterwards were you have the biggest problems.
+Do not try to fix everything at once.
+KISS!)

-&nbsp;

 * * *

-&nbsp;

 ### The Generator